 The Electron Trade

 This introduction covers The Electron Trade within Oxidation & Reduction for GCSE Chemistry.
 Revise Oxidation & Reduction in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 1 of 13 in this topic.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 1 of 14 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position